-The FY25 Capital Budget has been developed through VPRA's financial planning process, in which the Authority aggregates the best available data for revenues (sources) and expenditures (uses) at a point in time.
-While the capital budget includes expenditure plans for Capital Projects and Capital & Operating Grants, a preliminary operations forecast was utilized to assess the full scope of the Authority's financial plan.
+The FY25 Budget has been developed through VPRA's financial planning process, in which the Authority aggregates the best available data for revenues (sources) and expenditures (uses) at a point in time.
+The capital budget includes expenditure plans for Capital Projects and Capital & Operating Grants and an operations forecast through FY31 to assess the full scope of the Authority's financial plan.
 The planning window extends from VPRA's inception to the completion of the core capital project program.
 The current timeframe has shifted to FY31 resulting in an 11-year planning period.